stacks-network/stacks-core/sip/sip-005-blocks-and-transactions.md

 peer will:

 * Load the state of the MARF as of the anchored block's parent anchored block.
-* Process all transactions in the anchored block's parent microblock stream, thereby adding all keys and values described above to the materialized view.
 * Insert a mapping between this anchored block's height and a sentinel anchor hash (see below)
 * Insert a mapping between the parent anchored block's height and its "anchor hash" derived from both the parent block's hash and the burnchain block that selected it (see below)
+* Process all transactions in this anchored block's parent microblock stream, thereby adding all keys and values described above to the materialized view.
 * Process all transactions in the anchored block, thereby adding all keys and values described above to the materialized view.
 * Insert the rewards from the latest now-matured block (i.e. the